jerometerry/authenticnerd/README.md

 ## AWS Cost Analysis

-Of course.
-Here is a version of the cost analysis rewritten to be a neutral description for your `README.md` file.

----
-## Estimated Monthly Cost

 The estimated monthly cost to run this project on AWS with the current serverless architecture (using VPC Endpoints) is approximately **$74 USD**.

 The project's costs can be broken down into two main categories: fixed recurring costs, which form the monthly baseline, and usage-based costs, which are expected to be free for this project's low-traffic use case.